 Under the Cannon seal, Pyum would complete some of his most well known films such as Cyborg (1989).
 A vehicle for the up-and-coming martial arts actor Jean-Claude Van Damme, it was initially conceived as a heavy opera without dialogue to be shot in granulated black and white.
 But the proposal was refused by producers, opposed to this kind of avant-garde treatment.

-Pyun usually has to overcome budget shortages, re-editing and the other kind of damage caused by producers and distributors intending to bury his authorship.
+Pyun usually has to overcome budget shortages, re-editing, and the other kind of damage caused by producers and distributors intending to bury his authorship.
 His swift shooting style allows for avant-garde exploration within his films, and Albert Pyun belongs to that lineage of film makers yet to receive the appreciation they should.
 To define Pyun, we could call him a sort of Jean-Luc Godard of the B (or possibly Z) movie.
-Albert Pyun has completed more than forty films over the worst circumstances.
+Albert Pyun has completed more than forty films overcoming the worst circumstances.

-Pyun's creative restraints has frequently pushed him to shoot two films at once.
+Pyun's creative restraints have frequently pushed him to shoot two films at once.
 While completing a project with a more or less assured budget (never generous though), he takes advantage of locations and technical teams to shoot undercover an "author's fancy", sometimes in just two or three days.

 Pyun has hardly ever controlled the final editing of his films, but he always shoots in scope format, with anamorphic and wide-angle lenses, in an attempt to emulate the shot compositions and usage of framing of his master, Sergio Leone.
-Re-edited by producers and re-framed to satisfy the television and video market, a large part of Pyun films magic has gone missing.
+Re-edited by producers and re-framed to satisfy the television and video market, a large part of Pyun films' magic has gone missing.
 Eager to preserve the originality of his work, Pyun created the production company Filmwerks in 1994, through which he will finance a handful of titles representing an illustrative summary of his unique and captivating art.

-Albert Pyun is already working on new projects that he describes with his characteristic enthusiasm: "Cool Air", an adaptation of Lovecraft currently in an editing stage; a remake of Mean Guns on a Faustian tone; he is even considering the making of a surrealistic western, "Left for Dead", that he is to shoot simultaneously with "War Zone", a bellicose nightmare.
+Albert Pyun is already working on new projects that he describes with his characteristic enthusiasm: "Cool Air", an adaptation of Lovecraft in an editing stage; a remake of Mean Guns on a Faustian tone; he is even considering the making of a surrealistic western, "Left for Dead", that he is to shoot simultaneously with "War Zone", a bellicose nightmare.